Thanks for visiting. I'm Ray Long and I help the public better understand energy issues.

 At WSU, my Masters of Science degree is in the Alternative Energy Technology program, where I studied renewable energy systems including hydrogen fuel cell, solar heating and photovoltaic, wind turbine, and biomass conversion.

-Today I continue to write on energy policy on my blog: raylong.co/blog
+Today I continue to write on energy policy and other topics my blog: raylong.co/blog

-My 2014 article "In Search of Oil Realism" was highlighted by a number of prominent energy analysts as well as journalists from the Wall Street Journal, Financial Times and other publications.
+- "In Search of Oil Realism" (2014) - a high-level overview of oil depletion issues that was highlighted by a number of prominent energy analysts as well as journalists from the Wall Street Journal, Financial Times, and other publications.
 It was also featured in the Globe and Mail.

 Please feel free to contact me at any time using the social media buttons below, or directly via email using the envelope button furthest to the right.